preciofishbone/OmniaDocsG2/working-with-processes/processes-library-settings/index.rst

 ************
 If Process Management is set up for using permission groups, you can, as an Administrator (Owner) of the Team Site, edit these permissions.

+**Note!** Permissions for the Processes Library is NOT inherited from the Team site's permissions, they are alwyas separate.

 Do the following:

 1. Click "Permissions" in the Processes library